 Under Regulation 33(2)(a) of The Conservation (Natural Habitats &c.)
 Regulations 1994, English Nature has a duty to advise other relevant authorities as to the conservation objectives for the European marine site.
-The conservation objectives for the Exe Estuary European marine site interest features are provided below and should be read in the context of other advice given in this package, particularly:
+The conservation objectives for the Northumbria Coast European marine site interest features are provided below and should be read in the context of other advice given in this package, particularly:

-- the attached maps showing the extent of the sub-features; - summary information on the interest of each of the features; and - the favourable condition table, providing information on how to recognise favourable condition for each of the features, which will act as a basis from which the monitoring programme will be developed.
+- the attached maps showing the extent of the sub-features; - summary information on the interest of each of the features; and - the favourable condition table, providing information on how to recognise favourable condition for the feature and which will act as a basis for the development of a monitoring programme.